 Compare that with little Lanzarote, where 1500 make 2,000,000 litres of wine, that’s just 1333 litres per person.

 Due to Lanzarote avoiding the phylloxera plague that decimated European vineyards in the 19th century, the vines are among some of the oldest original vines in Europe.

-The predominant grape grown is Malvasía Volcánic, making up around 75% of production, with the rest split between a few other native varieties and classic Spanish grapes such as Moscatel, Listan Negro and Pedro Ximinez.
+Most of the island’s wines are white wines with the predominant grape grown being Malvasía Volcánic, making up around 75% of production, with the rest split between a few other native varieties and classic Spanish grapes such as Moscatel, Listan Negro and Pedro Ximinez.

 The growing climate

 The Canaries wine as a whole is considered to have a Mediterranean climate, with long sunny days and warm winters.
 However, as the protective zocos that surround the vines are a testament to, the location of Lanzarote means it is subject to strong Atlantic breezes making it a borderline Maritime climate.

 These cool sea winds chill the grapes at night which gives them a lovely acidity to counteract the sweetness developed during the long, sunny days.

 Lanzarote wine characteristics